 Like the truffles I compare it to, Fontina Val d'Aosta is very aromatic.
 That's a nice way of saying sometimes it can be stinky.
 The intensity of the aroma changes from wheel to wheel but with good Fontina like this, it's almost always present.
 Some people love it.
 Some are put off.
 On the novice to expert cheese lover spectrum, this is definitely more on the expert side.
 Something worth noting, depending on who's going to be receiving it.

-The wheels we're opening now, made in April 2014, are excellent.
-They deliver the classic fontina flavors of rich forest herbaceousness, brothy savoriness, and funky mushroom.
-The texture is as perfect as the flavors, the cheese is mouthwatering and luscious.
+The wheels we're opening now, made in February 2015, are excellent.
+They are fairly mild but very pleasant, delivering the classic fontina flavors of rich forest herbaceousness, brothy savoriness, and funky mushroom.